Wildflowers tour of Western Australia

 Escorted small group tours of Western Australia Wildflowers.

 The wildflower collection in Western Australia's wildflower country is one of the largest on Earth.
-This wildflower collection of plant species in south west Western Australia represents the longest unbroken evolutionary sequence of plant species on the planet!
-With more than 12,000 wild flower species, over 60% of which are found nowhere else on the planet.
-These wildflower colour the landscapes from coast to forest and city to outback to be Australia's biggest wildflower display every year.
+This wildflower collection of plant species in southwest Western Australia represents the longest unbroken evolutionary sequence of plant species on the planet!
+With more than 12,000 wildflower species, over 60% of which are found nowhere else on the planet.
+These wildflowers colour the landscapes from coast to forest and city to outback to be Australia's biggest wildflower display every year.
 Wildflower season is from June to October each year.
-Western Australia in Australia 's South West is a wave of wildflower colour across the landscape and the state offers a interactive wildflower tracker to monitor the flowering of the green kangaroo paw of the grevillea in West Australia.
-Odyssey travel is offering the opportunity to join this small group wildflower tour.
-Odyssey Traveller small group tour of Western Australia wildflower s for senior and mature travellers travelling as a group or a solo traveller, allows you to explore and learn about Australia 's Golden Outback and Western Australia 's unique wildflowers.
+Australia's South West is a wave of colour across the landscape and the state offers an interactive wildflower tracker to monitor the flowering of the green kangaroo paw of the grevillea in West Australia.
+Odyssey is offering the opportunity to jexperience this ina small group environment.
+Odyssey Traveller small group tour of Western Australia wildflowers for senior travellers, allows you to explore and learn about Australia's Golden Outback and Western Australia's unique wildflowers.

 This, like all Odyssey Traveller small group tours is limited to 15 people.

-For wildflower enthusiasts this is an opportunity to see learn and photograph a collection of Western Australia's unique wildflowers for a 15 day wildflower escorted tour for senior and mature travellers in a small group of up to 15 people often accompanied on certain days by botanical guide to assist with discussion and identification of the collection of Western Australian wildflowers seen.
+For wildflower enthusiasts, this is an opportunity to see learn and photograph a collection of Western Australia's unique wildflowers for a 15-day wildflower escorted tour for senior and mature travellers in a small group of up to 15 people often accompanied by local guides to assist with discussion and identification of the collection of Western Australian wildflowers seen.
 We travel along the west coast, through the wheatbelt, across natural landscape of the golden outback plains, walk trails in the National park (s) the deserts and salt lakes, see ancient granite outcrops, wild woodland and then on the South West coast see some of the brightest white sand beaches in the world as we tour and view this year’s wildflower season across Western Australia.

 Nambung National Park, Lesueur National Park & Wildflower Way.

-Lesueur National park is regarded a one of the most significant reserves for flora conservation in Western Australia.
-For wildflower enthusiasts there are several botanical species of Wildflower that cannot be found anywhere else in the world and have been included on an endangered list in this national park.
-It is home to over 900 plant species – 10 percent of Western Australia ’s known flora – including acacias, hibbertias, leschenaultias, melaleucas, gastrolobiums.
+Lesueur National Park is regarded as one of the most significant reserves for flora conservation in Western Australia.
+For wildflower enthusiasts, there are several botanical species of Wildflower that cannot be found anywhere else in the world and have been included on an endangered list in this national park.
+It is home to over 900 plant species – 10 per cent of Western Australia ’s known flora – including acacias, hibbertias, leschenaultias, melaleucas, gastrolobiums.
 There are many different orchid varieties present, such as spider orchids pink enamel, purple enamel, cowslip orchid, blue lady, white spider and donkey orchid species.
 Your walk along the wildflower trail will bring you into contact with some of the rarest and finest wildflowers in this national park.
 In spring several varieties of kangaroo paw are predominant.
 The National Park is also home to an abundance of wildlife with over 100 species of birds that rely on the wildflower flora for their survival.
-On our wildflower tour of the national park we take a walk through key areas of the park to observe and discuss the wildflower species observed.
-In the afternoon, this small group wildflower tour of Western Australia 's golden outback, travels across country to follow the eastern segment of the Wildflower Way.
+On our wildflower tour of the national park, we take a walk through key areas of the park to observe and discuss the wildflower species observed.
+In the afternoon, this small group wildflower tour of Western Australia's golden outback travels across the country to follow the eastern segment of the Wildflower Way.
 We join at Three Springs and head south stopping at some, but not all, of the 15 identified wildflower country stops on the road to Wubin.

 Merredin, and the 'Wheat Belt' (West Australian mallee)